 Learn some tips below for winterizing your commercial HVAC system.
 These tips help you prepare for keeping your people, property and equipment warm during that one bad storm in RDU this year.
 By taking care of your systems and performing some checks in fall, bigger problems do not occur over the holidays or in the coldest months of the year.
 Through proper winterization, you also save money on monthly heating costs and emergency maintenance.

 1. Properly Inspect Your Commercial HVAC System

 If your commercial property has a knowledgeable party on-site who can inspect your HVAC systems, that is great.
 But most companies cannot afford to rely on an internal specialist.
-Calling in the experts for a winterizing commercial HVAC inspection is a smart move.
+Calling in the experts for a winterizing commercial HVAC preventative maintenance inspection is a smart move.

 Frigi-Temp performs winterizing inspections of your HVAC systems.
 These inspections provide eyes-on examination of coils, pipes, faucets, hoses and other parts near, contacting or using water or outside air.
 These checks prove essential as temperatures drop, water freezes and storms roll in.

 - Correct setting of freeze stats to protect coils

 - Checking for cracks in the heating system

 - Inspecting blower and hose quality, including for blockages